 Visitors love to dine on traditional Hungarian cuisine such as beef and vegetable goulash that's heavily spiced with paprika.
-It's a favourite dish at Budapest's cafes and restaurants.
 The most well-known ingredients in Hungarian desserts are marzipan and chocolate.
 They are so popular, they each have a museum dedicated to them in the centre of Budapest.

 Budapest, Nagy Ignác u.
 21, 1055 Hungary